Dongzhi 2024 (Chinese Winter Solstice)

 4. Drinking Rice Wine

-It is a tradition to drink rice wine on the evening of the Winter Solstice night in south China.
+It is a tradition to drink rice wine on the evening of the Winter Solstice night in South China.
 The Wine is made from glutinous rice or yellow rice and infused with osmanthus flowers.

 Local people believe drinking rice wine during the Dongzhi Festival will bring them a better life.

-In fact, Drinking rice wine in cold winter can help keep you warm.
+Drinking rice wine in cold winter can help keep you warm.
 There is an old saying: if you don't drink winter rice wine on the winter solstice, you will freeze all night.

 5. Making Tofu

 People believe the weather is the coldest on this day, and tofu made with cold water is more delicious, with a rougher texture and a richer flavor.
-Hence making Tofu during Dongzhi become a tradition.
+Hence making Tofu during Dongzhi became a tradition.